ibm-cloud-docs/satellite/storage-ocs-local.md

   ibmcloud sat storage assignment ls | grep <storage-assignment-name>
   ```
   {: pre}
 5. Verify that the storage configuration resources are deployed.
-For more information about the resources that are deployed with the configuration that you assigned to your clusters.
 Note that this process might take up to 10 minutes to complete.

   1. Get the `storagecluster` that you deployed and verify that the phase is `Ready`.
     ```sh